-We will ensure there are appropriate filters and monitoring systems in place and regularly monitor internet use and evaluate online safety mechanisms to ensure that this policy is consistently applied.
+We will ensure there are appropriate filters and monitoring systems on school devices and school networks and regularly review their effectiveness.

+We will evaluate online safety mechanisms to ensure that this policy is consistently applied.
 Any issues identified will be incorporated into our action planning.